Eastern garter snake

 The eastern garter snake (Thamnophis sirtalis sirtalis) is a medium-sized snake indigenous to North America.

-Taxonomy and etymology
+Taxonomy

+Etymology

 The scientific name Thamnophis sirtalis sirtalis is a combination of Ancient Greek and New Latin that means "bush snake that looks like a garter strap".
 The generic name Thamnophis is derived from the Greek "thamnos" (bush) and "ophis" (snake) and the specific name sirtalis is derived from the New Latin "siratalis" (like a garter), a reference to the snake's color pattern resembling a striped garter strap.

 Description

 Eastern garter snakes average between 18–26 in long.
-The largest recorded length was 48.7 in long.
+The longest recorded length was 48.7 in long.
 Females are typically larger than males.
 They are either a greenish, brown, or black color and have a distinct yellow or white stripe.